jtablesaw/tablesaw/README.md

 Tablesaw
 =======

+#Please Note

+I am not currently maintaining or extending this software due to a lack of time.

 __Tablesaw__ is the shortest path to data science in Java.
 It includes a data-frame, an embedded column-store, and  hundreds of methods to transform, summarize, or filter data.
 If you work with data in Java, it will probably save you time and effort.

 Tablesaw also supports descriptive statistics, data visualization, and machine learning.
 And it scales: You can munge a 1/2 billion rows on a laptop and over 2 billion records on a server.